How to trade or invest in natural gas

 What's on this page?

-Natural gas trading basics
+Natural gas trading and investing basics

 Natural gas is used to heat buildings, boil water, fuel vehicles, cook food, run air conditioning units and power industrial furnaces.
 Household appliances like a gas hob or a house’s radiators function by turning the energy supplied by natural gas into heat.